Edryu29/longsword/README.md

 # Longsword
-Adds Longswords for each vanilla material.
-Compatible and recomended to use with [Better Combat](https://modrinth.com/mod/better-combat).
+Adds Longswords of each vanilla material tier.
+Compatible and recommended using with [Better Combat](https://modrinth.com/mod/better-combat).

 ## Installation
 This mod is built using the Fabric Loader.
 It requires Fabric API to be installed.